Jack Suwinski Player Props: Pirates vs. Diamondbacks

-The Pittsburgh Pirates, including Jack Suwinski (.550 on-base percentage in past 10 games, 183 points above season-long percentage), take on starter Kyle Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 4:10 PM ET.
+On Sunday, Jack Suwinski (.774 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Diamondbacks.
+In his previous game, he went 1-for-4 with a double and an RBI against the Diamondbacks.

 Jack Suwinski Game Info & Props vs. the Diamondbacks